Firesphere/silverstripe-csp-headers/readme.md

 Adds CSP headers to your request, based on configuration in a yml file.

-Requires `martijnc/php-csp` on dev-master for support of upgrading insecure requests.

 [Setting up a report-uri account is free and easy](https://report-uri.com)

 # Requirements